muhammad-danyal09/Repetition-Code-QEC/README.md

 ### Key Observations

-- **Low-noise regime (4% depolarization):** at distance 9, running 100,000 shots produced only a small number of logical errors, confirming the code protects the logical qubit well when physical noise is low.
+- **Low-noise regime (4% depolarization):** At distance 9, running 100,000 shots produced only a small number of logical errors, confirming the code protects the logical qubit well when physical noise is low.
-  *(Fill in your exact printed count here, e.g. "There were `X` wrong predictions out of 100,000 shots".)*
+ "There were `X` wrong predictions out of 100,000 shots"
-- **High-noise regime (13% depolarization):** the same distance-9 code, tested under the same conditions, showed a clear increase in logical errors.
+- **High-noise regime (13% depolarization):** The same distance-9 code, tested under the same conditions, showed a clear increase in logical errors.
 This confirms the expected relationship: **more physical noise → more logical errors.**
   *(Fill in your exact printed count and computed logical error rate here.)*
-- **Distance sweep (d = 3, 5, 7):** at low physical error rates, larger code distances gave a lower logical error rate.
-At high physical error rates, this advantage shrank or disappeared — this crossover is the signature of a noise **threshold**.
+- **Distance sweep (d = 3, 5, 7):** At low physical error rates, larger code distances gave a lower logical error rate.
+At high physical error rates, this advantage shrank or disappeared.
-- **Sinter threshold plot (d = 3, 5, 7, 9):** the curves for different distances cross close together around a specific physical error rate.
-Below that point, increasing the distance helps; above it, increasing the distance stops helping (and can even hurt).
+- **Sinter threshold plot (d = 3, 5, 7, 9):** The curves for different distances cross close together around a specific physical error rate.
+Below that point, increasing the distance helps.
+Above it, increasing the distance stops helping (and can even hurt).
 Report the approximate crossing point you observed once you have run the notebook and can read it off the plot.

 ---

 ## Limitations

 This project is a learning-focused simulation, and it comes with real simplifications that are worth being upfront about:

 - **Phenomenological noise, not circuit-level noise.** Errors are only injected before each round and before each measurement.
 Real quantum hardware also has noise on every individual gate, on idle qubits, and on qubit resets.
-A circuit-level noise model (e.g. using `after_clifford_depolarization` and `after_reset_flip_probability` in Stim) would be a more faithful — and more complex — next step.
+A circuit-level noise model (e.g. using `after_clifford_depolarization` and `after_reset_flip_probability` in Stim) would be a more faithful and more complex.
 - **Repetition code protects against only one type of error.** This code only protects against bit-flip (or phase-flip) errors, not both at once.
-It cannot fully protect a general qubit the way codes like the surface code can — it is a simplified teaching example, not a code you'd use to build a real fault-tolerant qubit.
+It cannot fully protect a general qubit the way codes like the surface code can.
-- **Single decoder tested.** Only PyMatching's Minimum-Weight Perfect Matching decoder was used.
-Its accuracy was not compared against other decoders (e.g. Union-Find or belief-propagation decoders), so its performance here shouldn't be read as "the best possible" result for this code.
 - **No fixed random seed.** The simulations rely on random sampling, and no seed was fixed for reproducibility.
 Re-running the script will produce slightly different logical error counts each time (though the overall trend should hold).
-- **Narrow parameter sweep.** Only a handful of code distances (3, 5, 7, 9) and a limited set of physical error rates were tested.
-A finer sweep would give a more precise threshold estimate.
 - **No comparison to real hardware data.** All results come from simulation.
 Actual superconducting or trapped-ion qubits have correlated errors, leakage, and drift that this model does not capture.
 - **Single noise channel.** Only depolarizing noise and measurement flips were used.
 Other realistic noise sources (e.g. amplitude damping, correlated crosstalk between neighboring qubits) were not modeled.

-Being transparent about these limitations is intentional — it shows a clear understanding of what the simulation does and does not prove, which is exactly what's expected of a first project in this field.
+Being transparent about these limitations is intentional because it shows a clear understanding of what the simulation does and does not prove, which is exactly what's expected of a first project in this field.

 ---

 ## Future Work

 - Re-run the same experiments using a **circuit-level noise model** instead of a phenomenological one, to see how much the threshold shifts.
 - Extend the project to the **surface code**, which protects against both bit-flip and phase-flip errors simultaneously and is the leading candidate for real fault-tolerant quantum computers.
-- Compare PyMatching's MWPM decoder against other open-source decoders to see how decoder choice affects the logical error rate.
-- Fix a random seed and log exact result values for full reproducibility.
-- Try Stim's `SI1000` or other more realistic pre-built noise models used in recent Google Quantum AI hardware papers.

 ---

 ## Project Structure